North Shore

 Eileen O’Connor Support Class Expansion

-At St Agatha’s Catholic Primary School, Pennant Hills - new support classes will be established as part of the Eileen O’Connor Catholic School, extending inclusive education options within the precinct.
+At St Agatha’s Catholic Primary School, Pennant Hills - new support classes have been established as part of the Eileen O’Connor Catholic School, extending inclusive education options within the precinct.

 Early Childhood Education and Care